-Motor vehicle accidents occur frequently, and while some vehicles are damaged beyond economical repair, most receive only minor damages. $Collision\,Repair\,Technicians\,examine\,these\,damages\,and\,use\,tools\,to\,straighten\,bent\,vehicle\,bodies, remove\,dents\,and\,replace\,parts\,so\,that$ vehicles operate properly and look like new.
+Motor vehicle accidents occur frequently, and while some vehicles are damaged beyond economical repair, most receive only minor damages.
+Collision Repair Technicians examine these damages and use tools to straighten bent vehicle bodies, remove dents and replace parts so that vehicles operate properly and look like new.
 The Collision Repair program trains students in this field, covering areas such as safety, estimating, hand and power tool usage, frame repair, body alignment, refinishing, and customer relations.
-Curriculum also includes metal straightening, mig welding, metal cutting, glass and accessory service, measurement, panel replacement and alignment, servicing doors, surface preparation, $cosmetic repairs and the selection of automotive paint finishes. \ Collision repair requires good color discrimination capabilities, excellent eye$ hand coordination, stamina to stand for long periods of time, and a good understanding of measurement and ratios.
+Curriculum also includes metal straightening, mig welding, metal cutting, glass and accessory service, measurement, panel replacement and alignment, servicing doors, surface preparation, cosmetic repairs and the selection of automotive paint finishes.
+Collision repair requires good color discrimination capabilities, excellent eyehand coordination, stamina to stand for long periods of time, and a good understanding of measurement and ratios.
 Qualified students may participate in the Auto YES Program (Automotive Youth Educational Systems).
-This intensive program allows students to work side-by-side with the Auto YES Program (Automotive Youth Educational Systems).
-This intensive program allows students to work side-by-side with the Auto YES Program (Automotive Youth Educational Systems).
-This intensive program allows students to work side-by-side with the Auto YES Program (Automotive Youth Educational Systems).
-This intensive program allows students to work side-by-side with the Auto YES Program (Automotive Youth Educational Systems).
-The Automotive Youth Education is a side of the Automotive Youth Education in the Automotive Youth Education is a side of the Automotive Youth Education in the Automotive Youth Education is a side of the Automotive Youth Education in the Automotive Youth Education is a side of the Automotive Youth Education in the Automotive Youth Education is a side of the Automotive Youth Education in the Automotive Youth Education is a side of the Automotive Youth Education in the Automotive Youth Education is a side of the Automotive Youth Education in the Automotive Youth Education is a side of the Automotive Youth Education in the Automotive Youth Education is a side of the Automotive Youth Education in the Automotive Youth Education is a side of the Automotive Youth Education in the Automotive Youth Education is a side of the Automotive Youth Education in the Automotive Youth Education is a side of the Automotive Youth Education in the Automotive Youth Education in the Automotive Youth Youth Youth Education in the Automotive Youth Yan experienced technician at a local dealership.
+This intensive program allows students to work side-by-side with an experienced technician at a local dealership.